GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/README.md

 <ul>
     <li>As a Site User I can Navigate to the Gallery to see previous work so that I can make an informed decision on whether I like the beautician's work or not.</li>
     <li>As a Site User I can browse the front page so that I can select different parts of the website I wish to view.</li>
+    <li>As Site Admin I can Create a new booking on behalf of a guest or registered user manually so that a booking is stored on the database.</li>
-    <li>As Site Admin I can Create, Read, Edit, and Delete bookings so that I can manage my work schedule.</li>
+    <li>As Site Admin I can Read the all the bookings stored on the database so that i can manage and plan my day and workload.</li>
+    <li>As Site Admin I can Edit a booking on behalf of a guest or registered user manually so that the edited booking is stored on the database.</li>
+    <li>As Site Admin I can Delete a new booking on behalf of a guest or a registered user manually so that the booking is removed from the database.</li>
     <li>As a Site User I can make an appointment with the beautician so that I will have a make-up session on the date I Choose.</li>
     <li>As a Site User I can edit my bookings so that they change to a better time/date that suits me.</li>
     <li>As a Site User I can cancel a booking so that I no longer have to go to the appointment that is not required.</li>
+    <li>As a Site User I get confirmation upon successfully creating a new booking.</li>
-    <li>As a Site User I can see notifcations that my actions were successful so that is aware of any changes to their appointment, from creation, edit, and deletion of appointments</li>
+    <li>As a Site User I get confirmation of my booking being edited was successful, and deletion of appointments.</li>
+    <li>As a Site User I get confirmation that when I request my booking to be cancelled, it was successful.</li>
     <li>As a Site User I can Register an Account so that I can create and view all my bookings</li>
     <li>As a Admin/User I can receive emails regarding bookings made, alter and cancel so that I can manage all my bookings.</li>
     <li>As a User I can contact the company with any queries i may have so that my concerns are answered.</li>